Yelfive/md-notes/Ideas/PHP-Admin.md

 ## Command `reference:model`

 1. SHOULD be able to use `TableNameContract` and `TableName` model strategy and create those two files simultaneously.
+2. Consistent with `Laravel`'s convention:

+   > Note that we did not tell `Eloquent` which table to use for our `Flight` model.
+By convention, the "snake case", plural name of the class will be used as the table name unless another name is explicitly specified.
+So, in this case, Eloquent will assume the `Flight` model stores records in the `flights` table.
+You may specify a custom `table` by defining a table property on your model.

 ## Command `trans:extract`